Yvon-Indel/rvoice-mqtt-gateway/README.md

 #### Install Docker and a MQTT brocker

-You need to have [Docker](https://docs.docker.com/get-docker/) and a [Mqtt brocker](https://mosquitto.org/) installed. installations procedures are not developped here.
+You need to have [Docker](https://docs.docker.com/get-docker/) and a [Mqtt brocker](https://mosquitto.org/) installed.

+Installations procedures are not developped here.

 #### Create a free account on [Responsive Voice](https://responsivevoice.org/)